mmkobylin/tech_challenge/README.md

 3. Be able to inform the players who they are paired with;
 4. Have CSS styling that helps with website accessibility and general use;

 To accomplish these four goals I have decided to implement PHP and Laravel framework for the project.
 I feel that I have the best understanding of these.
 I decided against making the Pong a full stack project, because of time constrains.
-I also used some of vanilla JavaScript functions to make the site more interactive - as in the case of using onclick on scores buttons.
+I also used vanilla JavaScript functions to make the site more interactive - as in the case of using onclick on scores buttons.

 ## Idea